pingcap/docs-cn/faq/manage-cluster-faq.md

 This section describes common problems you might encounter during TiKV server management, their causes, and solutions.

+### How to specify the location of data for compliance or multi-tenant applications?

+You can use [Placement Rules](/placement-rules-in-sql.md) to specify the location of data for compliance or multi-tenant applications.

+Placement Rules in SQL is designed to control the attributes of any continuous data range, such as the number of replicas, the Raft role, the placement location, and the key ranges in which the rules take effect.

 ### What is the recommended number of replicas in the TiKV cluster?
 Is it better to keep the minimum number for high availability?

 3 replicas for each Region is sufficient for a testing environment.
 However, you should never operate a TiKV cluster with under 3 nodes in a production scenario.
 Depending on infrastructure, workload, and resiliency needs, you may wish to increase this number.
 It is worth noting that the higher the copy, the lower the performance, but the higher the security.